Toni77777/awesome-macos-libraries/README.md

 - [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) - An Alamofire extension which converts JSON response data into swift objects using ObjectMapper.
 Language: Swift.
 - [MJExtension](https://github.com/CoderMJLee/MJExtension) - A fast, convenient and nonintrusive conversion framework between JSON and model.
 Your model class doesn't need to extend any base class.
 You don't need to modify any model file.
 Language: Objective-C.
 - [ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper) - Simple JSON Object mapping written in Swift.
 Language: Swift.

+## Keychain
+- [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain.
+Language: Swift.
+- [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift.
+Language: Swift.
+- [Valet](https://github.com/square/Valet) - Valet lets you securely store data in the macOS Keychain without knowing a thing about how the Keychain works.
+It’s easy.
+We promise.
+Language: Swift.
+- [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on macOS.
+Makes using Keychain APIs as easy as NSUserDefaults.
+Language: Objective-C.

 ## Logging
 [scroll to top](#readme)